What is a Two Weeks' Notice and How to Submit One

 Below is a sample resignation email.

 Resigning from Employment

 When an employee resigns from their duties, they should follow these steps:

 - Speak with the supervisor.
-The employee will speak with their boss, supervisor, or manager and inform them of the notice of resignation.
-During this conversation, the two employees will determine the goals for the notice period or two weeks notice.
+The employee will speak with their boss, supervisor, or manager and inform them of the resignation notice.
+During this conversation, the two employees will determine the goals for the notice period or two weeks' notice.

 When the employee decides to leave or resign, they often inform their current employer of the reason.
 Some of the reasons for leaving the current company might include: